Hugh Padgham

 Hugh Charles Padgham (born 15 February 1955) is an English record producer and audio engineer.
 He has won four Grammy Awards, for Producer of the Year and Album of the Year for 1985, Record of the Year for 1990, and Engineer of the Year for 1993.
-A 1992 poll in Mix magazine voted him one of the world's "Top Ten Most Influential Producers".
 Padgham's co-productions include hits by Phil Collins, XTC, Genesis, the Human League, Sting, and the Police.
 He pioneered (with Peter Gabriel and producer Steve Lillywhite) the "gated reverb" drum sound used most famously in Collins' song "In the Air Tonight".

 Early life

 Padgham was born on 15 February 1955 in Amersham, Buckinghamshire.
 He was educated at St Edward's School, Oxford.

 Career

 Padgham became interested in record production after listening to Elton John's Tumbleweed Connection.
 He started out as a tape operator at Advision Studios, working on many recording sessions including Mott The Hoople and Gentle Giant.
 From there he went to Lansdowne Studios and moved from tape-operator/assistant engineer to engineer.
 In 1978, Padgham got a job at The Townhouse, where he engineered and/or produced acts including XTC, Peter Gabriel and Phil Collins.
 He also worked on the second album by Killing Joke.

-Padgham's previous work with Gabriel and Collins led to a collaboration with Genesis and Phil Collins in the 1980s, which produced the albums: Face Value, Abacab, Hello, I Must Be Going!, Genesis, No Jacket Required, Invisible Touch and ...But Seriously.
+Padgham's previous work with Gabriel and Collins led to a collaboration with Genesis and Phil Collins in the 1980s, which produced the albums: Face Value, Abacab, Hello, I Must Be Going!, Genesis, No Jacket Required, Invisible Touch, and ...But Seriously.
 In addition to his work with Genesis and XTC, Padgham co-produced two albums with the Police: Ghost in the Machine and Synchronicity, as well as some of Police frontman Sting's solo work.
-He also worked on Paul McCartney's Press to Play and The Human League's Hysteria.
+He also worked on Paul McCartney's Press to Play and the Human League's Hysteria.

 In the 2000s, Padgham worked with Sting as well as McFly.
 He had four UK number one hits in 2005 and 2006 with McFly, as well as a number of other Top Ten Singles.
 In 2002, Padgham produced the Tragically Hip album In Violet Light.

-In 2019, Hugh Padgham was honoured in London with The MPG Award For Outstanding Contribution To UK Music.
-The surprise presenters for the evening for Hugh were his friend, Peter Gabriel, and the CEO of PPL, Peter Leathem.
-The 11th MPG Awards featured a total of 16 award categories, each designed to recognise and celebrate the best and brightest talent in music production, along with the industry's rising stars.
+In 2019, Padgham was honoured in London with the MPG Award for Outstanding Contribution to UK Music.

-Hugh is one of the owners of the indie label Gearbox Records.
+Padgham is one of the owners of the indie label Gearbox Records.